sjohann81/ucx-os/README.md

 - Small footprint (4kB ~ 8kB) for the kernel;
 - Lightweight task model (fibers) where tasks share the same stack;
-- Preemptive / cooperative scheduling based on a round robin (RR) scheduler;
+- Preemptive / cooperative scheduling based on a priority round robin (RR) scheduler;
 - Task synchronization using semaphores or pipeline channels;
 - Dynamic memory allocation;
-- Small LibC, queue and list libraries.
+- Small C library, along with queue and list libraries.

 ## Building example applications

-In order to build the examples, a cross compiler toolchain has to be installed in the host.
-This toolchain will be used to assemble and compile the kernel sources, as well as the user application and to build a single binary image that can be uploaded to a board or run in a simulator.
-The build process will generate several files and the final binary is named *image.bin*.
+In order to build the examples, a cross compiler toolchain has to be installed in the build machine.
+This toolchain will be used to assemble and compile the kernel sources, as well as user application sources and to build a single binary image that can be uploaded to a board or run in a simulator.
+The build process will generate several files in the *build/target* directory.
+In order to simplify recurrent application builds, the OS is compiled into a static library (libucxos.a) and application objects are linked with this library in the final build stage.

-To build an application, uncomment a line that corresponds to the correct target architecture then type *make* followed by the application rule.
-For example, to build the '*hello_preempt.c*' application, type '*make hello_p*'.
-Check the makefile for different rules to build and run the examples.
-To build a different application, type '*make clean*' before the build process command.
+To build an application, select a supported target and build the kernel.
+Then, select an application and build it.
+There is no need to rebuild the kernel if the same chosen target is used, only application sources need to be compiled.
+For example, to build the '*hello_preempt.c*' application for the Versatilepb target, type '*make ucx ARCH=arm/versatilepb*' to build the kernel and '*make hello_p*' to build the application and link it with the OS library.
+Check the *makefile* for different rules to build and run the examples.
+To build applications on a different target, type '*make veryclean*' before rebuilding the kernel again.

 For example, to build an application to run on Qemu (32 bit RISC-V) architecture:

 - Verify if both a toolchain for RISC-V (riscv32-unknown-elf) and Qemu (qemu-system-riscv32) are installed;
-- Build the application for the target (*make hello_p ARCH=riscv/riscv32-qemu*);
+- Build the UCX/OS kernel for the target (*make ucx ARCH=riscv/riscv32-qemu*);
+- Build the application (*make hello_p*);
 - Run the application (*make run_riscv32*') and type 'Ctrl+a x' to quit the emulator;

-For other emulators, the binary image may need to be passed as a parameter as there are no rules in the makefile to run the application in this case.
+For other emulators, the binary image may need to be passed as a parameter as there are no rules in the *makefile* to run the application in this case.
 For boards such as the Arduino Nano (ATMEGA328p), the binary can be uploaded via a serial port.
 In the last case, plug the board, check the created virtual serial interface name in */dev/* and verify if the *SERIAL_DEVICE* variable is configured accordingly.
 To upload the binary to the board, type *make load*.

 ## Programming model